Calls and Puts:

 I will try to simplify this concept with two brief examples now:

 - Christian buys a call option on the stock XYZ.
 Thomas sells this exact option to Christian.
 As Christian bought the call option, he has the right to buy a certain amount of shares of XYZ at a predetermined price.
 If Christian chooses to exercise this right, Thomas won’t have a choice.
-He will have to sell shares of XYZ to Thomas.
+He will have to sell shares of XYZ to Christian.
 Christian wants the price of XYZ to go up so that he can buy the shares at a lower price.
 Thomas however, wants XYZ’s price to go down or at least stay the same so that it won’t be worth it for Christian to exercise his right.

 - Emily chooses to sell a put option on ABC and Oliver buys this put option.
 Now Oliver has the right to sell a preset amount of ABC’s shares at a certain price.
 Emily does have the obligation to buy these shares of ABC at the certain price if Oliver chooses to use his right to sell ABC’s shares.
 Oliver would only exercise his right if the stock price would decrease as he otherwise would sell the shares for less than they are worth in the open market.
 Emily on the other hand, hopes for an increase in ABC’s price.